SP7-Ritmare/starterkit/docs/index.rst

 ------
 The Tutorials section contains step-by-step instructions that are oriented around performing particular sets of tasks, like adding data or publishing maps, setting up and maintaining a server, or setting up a project to extend from GET-IT.
 These tutorials are written in a workshop like format and are broken into two groups:

-* User tutorials
+* Tutorials for user
  * Accounts and users
  * Managing layers
  * Managing maps
  * Managing observations
  * Managing metadata

-* Administrators tutorials
+* Tutorials for administrators
  * GET-IT Quick Installation
  * Installing GET-IT from scratch
  * Server requirements
  * Advanced administrations
  * Security issues
  * Choosing the right "Domain" name

+* Tutorials for developers
+ *

 **Activities by GET-IT team**
 ------